YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 1. **Submit Promptly**: Submit your request as soon as you know you'll be absent
 2. **Be Accurate**: Ensure your absence dates are accurate and include all affected days
-3. **Follow Up**: Contact instructors directly about specific missed work after they receive the notification
+3. **Follow Up**: Contact course directors directly about specific missed work after they receive the notification
 4. **Documentation**: Keep any supporting documentation (medical notes, etc.) for your records
 5. **Plan Ahead**: Be mindful of the two-request limit per term
-6. **Communication**: Use the absence request system in conjunction with direct communication with your instructors
+6. **Communication**: Use the absence request system in conjunction with direct communication with your course directors
 7. **Policy Awareness**: Familiarize yourself with the Academic Consideration Policy to understand your rights and responsibilities

-## For Moodle Administrators
+## For eClass Administrators

 ### Installation